n8n-io/n8n-docs/docs/getting-started/installation/advanced/configuration.md

 It is also possible to configure n8n using a configuration file.

-It is not necessary to define all values but only the ones that should be different from the defaults.

-If needed multiple files can also be supplied to.
-For example, have generic base settings and some specific ones depending on the environment.
+Only the values that should be different from the default need to be defined in your configuration file.
+If needed multiple files can also be supplied.
+For example, you can have some generic base settings and some specific ones depending on the environment.

 The path to the JSON configuration file to use can be set using the environment variable `N8N_CONFIG_FILES`.